The Other Side of Mars: Background and release

 The Other Side of Mars is Mars' solo debut, though he had previously said he would release a solo EP in a March 2014 interview with Eddie Trunk.
 Prior to the album's announcement, it was discussed by Jacob Bunton in 2020 and teased by Paul Taylor and Carmine Appice in 2022.

 On October 26, 2022, Mötley Crüe announced that Mars was retiring from touring due to his struggle with ankylosing spondylitis; he would remain a member of the band while being replaced on the road by John 5.
 However, the announcement of John 5's joining the band came with a statement which read as if Mars was out of the band entirely; former Crüe vocalist John Corabi commented that he believed Mars was forced out.

 The following April, Mars filed a lawsuit against the band, claiming that he was forced out of the band after deciding to retire from touring, and that his profit share was reduced from 25 percent to 5.
 In an interview with Rolling Stone published in June, Mars elaborated on the lawsuit and accused Crüe bassist Nikki Sixx of faking playing his instrument with a prerecorded track playing.
 He also discussed the album, then called Another Side of Mars, saying the song "Killing Breed" is about "narcissists that keep you pinned down and make you feel crazy", and said he wouldn't be touring for it.
+The lawsuit was won by the band in 2026, with federal judge Patrick J. Walsh ruling that they were within their right to dismiss Mars.

 The album was officially announced on October 31, 2023, set for release on February 23, 2024, by Mars' label 1313, LLC, and MRI.
 The announcement came with the release of lead single "Loyal to the Lie" and a music video.
-Per Mars, the album's name refers to the two different sides of his style of guitar play, "the Mötley side and the Mars side".
+Per Mars, the album's name refers to the two different sides of his style of guitar playing, "the Mötley side and the Mars side".
 On December 13, Mars released the second single, "Right Side of Wrong".
 The third single, "Undone", was released on January 25, 2024.